americanbible/biblesearch-api-js/README.md

 # biblesearch-api-js

-The American Bible Society has produced this javascript library to ease the use of the Bible Search api (http://bibles.org/pages/api) in phonegap mobile applications.
+The American Bible Society has produced this javascript library to ease the use of the Bible Search api (http://bibles.org/pages/api) in web/cordova/phonegap applications.
 The api (and this library) allow you to easily:

 * search the Bible
 * locate specific passages